-Table 4-3 shows which parameters are included in the OCCN.
+Table 4-1 shows which parameters are included in the OCCN.

 Some parameters have special rules regarding the OCCN.
-For the parameters listed in the table below, the OCCN changes when the parameter is changed from an Off value (0) to an On (non-zero) value, but the OCCN does not change when different On values are chosen.
-The rationale behind this is the design office wants to control whether the feature is enabled, but does not want the OCCN changing if adjustments to the actual value are needed in the field.
+For the parameters listed in Table 4-3 below, the OCCN changes when the parameter is changed from an Off value (0) to an On (non-zero) value, but the OCCN does not change when different On values are chosen.
+The rationale behind this is the design office wants to control whether the feature is enabled but does not want the OCCN changing if adjustments to the actual value are needed in the field.

-Parameter OCCN Changes When:

-Enhanced Detection Value changed to Off

-Value changed to be not Off

-Positive Start EZ Level Value changed to 0 (Off)

-Value changed to be non-zero

-Sudden Shnt Detn Level Value changed to 0 (Off)

-Value changed to be non-zero
+Parameter OCCN Changes When: Enhanced Detection Value changed to Off Value changed to be not Off Positive Start EZ Level Value changed to 0 (Off) Value changed to be non-zero Sudden Shnt Detn Level Value changed to 0 (Off) Value changed to be non-zero

-Table 4-3 Parameters Included in the OCCN
+Table 4-3 Parameters With Special Rules Included in the OCCN

-4.5.3 Track and Field Configuration Check Numbers (TCN and FCN)
+4.6.3 Track and Field Configuration Check Numbers (TCN and FCN)

-This Track Check Number is a value that will change every time the track module is calibrated (GCP, Approach, Linearization or Island).
+This Track Check Number is a value that will change every time the track module is calibrated (GCP, Approach, Linearization, or Island).
 Each Track module has its own TCN.
+The main and standby track modules have different TCNs.

 The Field Configuration Check Number (FCN) is a value composed of the TCNs for both track modules.
+The main and standby sides have different check numbers.

 This field check number can be used by the maintainer to check whether any calibrations have been performed since they last visited the site.
-If the maintainer finds the FCN is different from the value they last recorded, they can look at the track detail screen at the track check numbers and find the date and time they were last changed.
+If the maintainer finds the FCN is different from the value they last recorded, they can look at the track detail screen at the track check numbers and find when the date and time they were last changed.